strapi-community/strapi-plugin-transformer/README.md

 ## Configuration

 The plugin configuration is stored in a config file located at `./config/plugins.js`.
+If this file doesn't exists, you will need to create it.

 A sample configuration